AlexV44/Smart-School/README.md

 This project is the Android app for the school's efficiency.

 # Running the app
-To connect with Server go to the `RetrofitService` class and change IPv4-address to yours.
+To connect with Server go to the `RetrofitService` class in the `retrofit` package and change IPv4-address to yours.

 To login in the app use
-- email '///' and password '///' for USER ROLE,
+- email '///' and password '///' for USER ROLE.
-- email '///' and password '///' for ELDER ROLE,
+- email '///' and password '///' for ELDER ROLE.
-- email '///' and password '///' for TEACHER ROLE,
+- email '///' and password '///' for TEACHER ROLE.
-- email '///' and password '///' for STAFF ROLE,
+- email '///' and password '///' for STAFF ROLE.
 - email '///' and password '///' for DIRECTOR ROLE.

 # Development Environment